Pregnant With Twins? Some ways To Guess & Some Ways To Know!

 Then I had a loss of a singleton pregnancy via miscarriage, that started with good beta numbers, not high, but not indicative of any problems, and got a positive pregnancy test at 13 days past ovulation, and it was faint, that is also the day my period happened to be due, so I had never gotten an ‘Early’ positive before.

-With Mikayla, I got a faint positive on 11 days past ovulation, one one of those Internet cheapies, so who knows what a decent test would have shown, before I hit the Doctor’s office.
+With Mikayla, I got a faint positive on 11 days past ovulation, one of those Internet cheapies, so who knows what a decent test would have shown, before I hit the Doctor’s office.
 Maybe an earlier positive then that, but case in point, it still was early.

 11 DPO (Days past ovulation), was a couple days before my period was to come, hence it was an earlier result.
 Remember I never had an earlier BFP (Big Fat Positive), and there was an unviable twin pregnancy, included here, which would make one wonder.

-With my twin girls, my Beta level started at 83 points higher then Mikayla, and though my progesterone was slightly lower, my hcg levels started higher, and increased at an even quicker rate, then they had with Mikayla & the vanished twin, whom also was higher then a usual singleton conception, if there is such a thing, as ‘higher’, though some would say above, the middle, to upper range, of normal, can raise flags.
+With my twin girls, my Beta level started at 83 points higher then Mikayla, and though my progesterone was slightly lower, my HCG levels started higher, and increased at an even quicker rate, then they had with Mikayla & the vanished twin, whom also was higher then a usual singleton conception, if there is such a thing, as ‘higher’, though some would say above, the middle, to upper range, of normal, can raise flags.

 People did joke with me, that it sounded like I had more then 1 bun in the oven, based on these numbers, and I laughed it off, about 2,000 times, literally, but they were certainly CORRECT, as you can see by the name of my site here 😆 .
-I got my earliest positive EVER, at only 9 dpo, which was faint, but clearly viewable, and also earlier then my unsuccessful twin conception.
+I got my earliest positive EVER, at only 9 dpo, which was faint, but clearly visible, and also earlier then my unsuccessful twin conception.

 It grew darker each day, and were markedly darker then my singleton friends, as they also continued to test in the days even a week or more, past the original positive pregnancy test date.
 Hey, when you want it for a long time, you keep wanting to watch that line like the Grucci fireworks display.
 It gets addictive and exciting.